-The figure below shows the Group's sources of financing at year end.
+Figure 6.4 shows the Group's sources of financing at year end.

 To ensure other diversification of financing than different maturities and funding sources, frameworks have been established for reliance on market funding, use of covered bonds as a funding source and diversification of deposits.